 - Whenever you walk, or move around, stop the timer

-- Start it up again (without reseting) whenever you settle into a chair, or stop expending any calories in excess of sitting and completing low energy tasks
+- Start it up again (without resetting) whenever you settle into a chair, or stop expending any calories in excess of sitting and completing low energy tasks

 - At the end of the day, take a look at how long you’ve spent sitting down.

-Most people are shocked as the number equates for over 70% of their woken hours.
+Most people are shocked as the number equates for over 70% of their waking hours.

-And the hours in bed aren’t exactly mobile!
+And the other hours spent sleeping in bed aren’t exactly mobile either!

 So, take action, and come up with an actionable plan to change that ratio, and get up onto your feet some more.

 A few suggestions are: